 When the humidity is around 50%, moisture content will be about 9%.
 This average value can give you a rough idea on how much water there is currently in your surroundings and would help determine what level should suffice for proper ventilation.

 The higher the humidity, the more water there will be in a piece of wood.
-If you're planning on working with recently transported or moved-from one city to another state for example-it might take some time before that board adjusts and becomes comfortable at its new location's moisture content level (or either way).
+If a hardwood supplier is planning on working with recently transported or moved-from one city to another state for example-it might take some time before that board adjusts and becomes comfortable at its new location's moisture content level (or either way).

 If you've bought a piece of wood that's been hanging around in high humidity, it'll probably end up with close to 10% moisture.
 This doesn't mean the entire object will become moldy - just parts infected by fungi or bacteria who love wet environments!